Giorgio866/lumina-energy-card/README.md

 ### Overview (EN)

-Lumina Energy Card is a Home Assistant custom Lovelace card that renders animated energy flows, aggregates PV strings and batteries, and surfaces optional EV charging metrics in a cinematic layout.
+Lumina Energy Card is a Home Assistant custom Lovelace card that renders energy flows with configurable colour thresholds, aggregates PV strings and batteries, and surfaces optional EV charging metrics in a cinematic layout.

 ### Key Features (EN)

 - Up to six PV sensors with smart per-string or totalised labels
-- Up to four battery systems with SOC averaging and liquid-fill battery visualisation
+- Up to four battery systems with SOC averaging, liquid-fill battery visualisation, and support for combined or split charge/discharge sensors
-- Animated grid, load, PV, battery and EV flows with dynamic colour and speed
+- Flow lines with configurable colour thresholds for PV, home, grid, battery and EV paths
-- Adjustable animation speed multiplier (0.25x–4x) and visibility thresholds
+- Independent import/export colour styling for battery and EV flows
 - Optional EV panel with power and SOC display, configurable colour, and typography
 - Daily production badge plus full typography controls for header, PV, battery, load, grid, and EV text
 - Update interval slider (0–60 s, default 30 s) with optional real-time refresh when set to 0